darode1/ml-project-2-sms-project/README.md

 #### Ethical Study

-To reproduce the results of this part, you will need to download "slow_test.parquet", "fast_test.parquet" and "ethics.path"
+To reproduce the results of this part, you will need to download "slow_test.parquet", "fast_test.parquet".

 - Open **ethics_MLP.ipynb**.
 - Change paths for ethical study.